iamthechad/grails-recaptcha/README.md

 ## Use the Tag Library

-The plugin includes four ReCaptcha tags:  `<recaptcha:ifEnabled>`, `<recaptcha:ifDisabled>`, `<recaptcha:recaptcha>`, and  `<recaptcha:ifFailed>`.
+### `<recaptcha:ifEnabled>`

-* The `<recaptcha:ifEnabled>` tag is a simple utility tag that will render the contents of the tag if the captcha is enabled in  `RecaptchaConfig.groovy`.
+This tag is a simple utility that will render its contents if the captcha is enabled in the configuration.

+### `<recaptcha:ifDisabled>`

-* The `<recaptcha:ifDisabled>` tag is a simple utility tag that will render the contents of the tag if the captcha is disabled in  `RecaptchaConfig.groovy`.
+This tag is a simple utility that will render its contents if the captcha is disabled in the configuration.

+### `<recaptcha:recaptcha>`

-* The `<recaptcha:recaptcha>` tag is responsible for generating the correct HTML output to display the captcha.
-It supports four attributes: "theme", "lang", "tabindex", and "type".
-These attributes map directly to the values that can be set according to the ReCaptcha API.
+This tag is responsible for generating the correct HTML output to display the captcha.
+It supports the following attributes:

+* `theme` - Can be one of `dark` or `light`.
+Defaults to `light`.
+* `lang` - Can be any one of the supported ReCaptcha language codes.
+See the [list of supported language codes](https://developers.google.com/recaptcha/docs/language).
+* `tabindex` - Optional tabindex of the widget.
+* `type` - Type of captcha to display if the checkbox is not sufficient.
+Can be one of `image` or `audio`.
+Defaults to `image`.
+* `includeScript` - If `includeScript` is set to `false` at either the global or tag level, the `<script>` tag required by ReCaptcha will not be included in the generated HTML.
+The `<recaptcha:script>` tag is also required in this scenario.

 See the [ReCaptcha Client Guide](https://developers.google.com/recaptcha/docs/display#config) for more details.

-    * The `includeScript` attribute can also be set.
-If `includeScript` is set to `false` at either the global or tag level, the `<script>` tag required by ReCaptcha will not be included in the generated HTML.
-The `<recaptcha:script>` tag is also required in this scenario.
-* The `<recaptcha:ifFailed>` tag will render its contents if the previous validation failed.
-Some ReCaptcha themes, like "clean", do not display error messages and require the developer to show an error message.
-Use this tag if you're using one of these themes.
+### `<recaptcha:script>`

-* The `<recaptcha:script>` tag will render the required `<script>` tag.
+This tag will render the required `<script>` tag.
 Combine this with the global or tag-level `includeScript=false` setting to allow putting the `<script>` tag elsewhere in your markup.
 This tag also supports the "lang" attribute. **This does not work in the `<head>` section of the page**

+### `<recaptcha:recaptchaExplicit>`

+This tag is responsible for generating the correct HTML output to support explicit display and usage of the captcha.
+It supports the following attributes:

+* `lang` - Can be any one of the supported ReCaptcha language codes.
+See the [list of supported language codes](https://developers.google.com/recaptcha/docs/language).
+* `loadCallback` - The JavaScript function to be called when all dependencies have loaded.
+This function is usually responsible for rendering the captcha.

+For more information about explicit mode captchas, see [the ReCaptcha documentation](https://developers.google.com/recaptcha/docs/display#explicit_render).

+### `<recaptcha:renderParameters>`

+This utility tag will generate the JSON string used as a parameter to the `grecaptcha.render()` function.
+It supports the following attributes:

+* `theme` - Can be one of `dark` or `light`.
+Defaults to `light`.
+* `tabindex` - Optional tabindex of the widget.
+* `type` - Type of captcha to display if the checkbox is not sufficient.
+Can be one of `image` or `audio`.
+Defaults to `image`.

+See the [ReCaptcha Client Guide](https://developers.google.com/recaptcha/docs/display#config) for more details.

+### `<recaptcha:ifFailed>`

+This tag will render its contents if the previous validation failed.

 ## Verify the Captcha